 Children of the sponsor(s) will not be allowed to be part of the trip as per district policy.

-The Trip Coordinator will assign drivers to the standby list or emergency list.
+The Trip Coordinator will assign drivers to the standby list.

 Weekends or other non-school days- If the assigned driver fails to show up and or does not provide timely notification of his absence, he/she will be subject to disciplinary action for failure to perform assigned duties.
 Excessive absences will jeopardize field trip assignments.
 Refusing Trips will jeopardize your trip assignment.